Anne Summers: Career

-Summers received a postgraduate scholarship to do a PhD, which she used to write the book Damned Whores and God's Police which looked at the history of women in Australia.
+Since its publication in 1975, her book sold over 100,000 copies and holds a foundational place in Australian feminist historiography, challenging prevailing narratives by reframing national history through the lens of women’s experiences.
+Summers argued Australia's colonisation of Australia produced a patriarchal social order confining women to one of two roles - either "virtuous" wives and mothers ("God’s Police") or "transgressive" outcasts ("damned whores").
+Summers' thesis continues to influence Australian gender studies, despite acknowledged limitations—including underrepresentation of class distinctions and Indigenous women’s experiences and is cited in ongoing debates about gender and power in Australian society.

+In this book, Summers wrote: “If we constantly rewrite history to fit how we see things now, we forget how things used to be and, equally important to future scholars, how we used to see them.”

 She was offered a position to work as a journalist on The National Times, where she wrote an investigation into NSW prisons which led to a royal commission and to Summers' being awarded a Walkley Award.

 Summers was appointed a political adviser to Labor prime minister Bob Hawke, heading the Office of the Status of Women in the Department of the Prime Minister and Cabinet from late 1983 to early 1986.

 From 1986 to 1992, Summers lived in New York, becoming editor-in-chief of Ms. magazine, and, following a management buyout, co-owned the magazine, which eventually succumbed to a Moral Majority campaign and went bankrupt.
 She then returned to Australia and was appointed editor of the "Good Weekend" magazine, in The Sydney Morning Herald and The Age.
 She was also an advisor on women’s issues to Labor prime minister Paul Keating prior to the 1993 federal election.
 Summers joined the board of Greenpeace Australia in 1999 and from 2000 to 2006 was chair of Greenpeace International.
 Since 2017, she once again lives in New York.